descope/node-sdk/README.md

 # Descope Node.js SDK

 Use the Descope NodeJS SDK for NodeJS/Express to quickly and easily add user authentication to your application or website.
-If you need more background on how the ExpresSDKs work, [click here](/sdk/index.mdx).

 ## ExpressStart with OTP Authentication